metafates/schema/README.md

 ## Performance

+NOTE: I am working on codegen which allows you to reduce validation overhead to *zero*.
+WIP!

 This library does not affect unmarshalling performance itself.
 You can expect it to be just as fast as a regular unmarshalling. **However**, the validation itself does have an overhead:

 [Benchmark source code](./bench/bench_test.go)